Madonna fandom: Conventions and tribute shows

-Fan activism and charitably activities
+Fan activism and charitable activities

 Fan-led campaigns were also noted.
-For example, in 2006, 3,300 fans signed at petitionline.com the "End the Madonna U.S. Radio Boycott", because low chart performance in the U.S. of her singles during the release of Confessions on a Dance Floor, as well as conspiracy theories about why she was not played on radio.
-Bedtime Stories became the subject of a fan-led social media campaign amid the COVID-19 pandemic, promoted with hashtag #JusticeForBedtimeStories.
+For example, in 2006, 3,300 fans signed the "End the Madonna U.S. Radio Boycott" on petitionline.com, reacting to low chart performance in the U.S. of singles from the release of Confessions on a Dance Floor, as well as conspiracy theories about why Madonna was not played on the radio.
+Bedtime Stories, originally released in 1994, became the subject of a fan-led social media campaign amid the COVID-19 pandemic, promoted with hashtag #JusticeForBedtimeStories.
 The campaign resulted in the album reaching number one on the iTunes albums charts in several countries.
-She confirmed her delight a few hours later on Twitter, expressing gratitude to all the fans in isolation for making this feat happen.
-In January 1986, Terrence Ross, an anti-nuke activist and Madonna fan, created the Association to Save Madonna from Nuclear War (ASMNW), an effort to have portions of areas where singer lived or socialized declared as nuclear-free zones.
-She received coverage of national publications such as Saturday Review and Harper's to Nuclear Times among others.
+Madonna confirmed her delight a few hours later on Twitter, expressing gratitude to all the fans in isolation for making this feat happen.

+In January 1986, Terrence Ross, an anti-nuclear activist and Madonna fan, created the Association to Save Madonna from Nuclear War (ASMNW), an effort to have portions of areas where the singer lived or socialized declared as nuclear-free zones.
+Ross received coverage in national publications such as Saturday Review, Harper's, and Nuclear Times among others.
+In 2018, French fashion photographer Vincent Flouret, also a fan, recreated many of Madonna's looks with his Golden retriever.
+The earnings from the photo session, called Maxdonna, were destined to Madonna's charity Raising Malawi.

-From the international convention Madonnathon (e.
-1992), proceeds from admission of the two first editions went to AIDS charities, including Midwest AIDS Prevention Project.
-In 2013, fan clubs Madonna Celebrate and Madonnalicious host a sold-out benefit party in aid of St Stephen's AIDS Trust in London.
-In 2018, French fashion photographer Vincent Flouret, also a fan, recreated many Madonna's looks with his Golden retriever.
-The earnings of session called Maxdonna were destined to Madonna's charity Raising Malawi.
+Admission proceeds from the two first editions of the international convention Madonnathon (c.
+1992) went to AIDS charities, including the Midwest AIDS Prevention Project.
+In 2013, fan clubs Madonna Celebrate and Madonnalicious hosted a sold-out benefit party in aid of St Stephen's AIDS Trust in London.

 Memorabilia

-Author Alina Simone found that there is a least one investment fund dedicated almost fully to Madonna: Marquee Capital, founded by Chetan Trivedi and whose valuation is almost entirely based on Madonna.
+Author Alina Simone found that there is a least one investment fund dedicated almost fully to Madonna: Marquee Capital, founded by Chetan Trivedi.
 Marquee Capital have contributed to numerous of Madonna exhibitions, including one in Macau.
 Reuters also reported they have participated in the biggest collection of Madonna items ever to come to auction at one time in partnership with Julien's Auctions in 2014.